Alif-B/devops-docker/README.md

 This will keep the container running in the background even though it is not doing anything

-use --rm option to automatically delete the container once the process is finished use --name to give your conatiner a non-rng name
+use --rm option to automatically delete the container once the process is finished use --name to give your conatiner a non-rng name.
+Docker network can use this as DNS use --memory, --cpu-shares, --cpu-quota to control resource sharing between containers use -p <host_port>:<container_port> option to expose port to outside of the container use /<protocol> after the port to use a specific protocol use --net to put the container in a specific network use -e to set environment variables for the container use --link to link 2 container

 docker start <container_name>